Optiver 2026 New Grad OA full process analysis | HackerRank programming + knowledge test + Zap-N game real experience

 Optiver OA 1

-The requirement is to build a logging server to handle a large number of log messages.
+It is required to build a log server to handle a large number of log messages.
 Each message contains a unique integer log ID and an integer timestamp.
-Our server, due to storage limitations, can only return up to m recent logs within an hour on incoming requests.
+Due to storage limitations, our server can only return up to the m latest logs within an hour on incoming requests.

 Three methods need to be implemented:

-: The list of integers returned should contain up to m log IDs from the previous hour, listed in ascending timestamp order.
-If the timestamps are the same, the order is the order in which they were logged to the log server.getLogCount()
+2. GetLogs(): The returned integer list should contain the most m log IDs in the previous hour, listed in ascending order of timestamp.
+If the timestamps are the same, the order is the order logged to the log server.

-: Returns the total number of logs in the last hour.
+3. GetLogCount(): Returns the total amount of logs in the last hour.

 10